Book Tickets

 There are lifts in both the A and B Galleries which are serviced every three months and are fully operational with the help of a Visitor Guide.
 You should know, though, that the ramps in B Galleries, although working, they cannot take heavy loads.
 So for example, a mobility scooter can’t be placed on them.

-The 'Our Place in Space' path, although passed as accessible, it is a gravel patch and it can be challenging in some parts for prams, wheelchairs and scooters.
+The gravel path connecting the museum grounds to the North Down coastal path can be challenging in some parts for prams, wheelchairs and scooters.

 Accessibility & Safety